sustainable-software-sustainability/website/README.md

 ## What is WOSSS
 The Workshop on Sustainable Software Sustainability (WOSSS) is a series of international workshops on the topic of software sustainability; it has a particular focus on bringing together different research communities and provisions for the long term.

+## Upcoming events
+[WOSSS21](content/wosss21) is the next WOSSS event being organised for late 2021. [sign up](https://bit.ly/wosss21-expression-of-interest) to hear when more information is available.

 ## Reports
 Reports from previous WOSSS workshops: